CUNY Community Tells the CUNY Board of Trustees:

 Fight for the Maintenance of Effort Bill and the Funding CUNY Needs

 The Board of Trustees heard testimony Monday, October 16 at a hearing about the University Budget Request for 2018-2019.
 CUNY faculty, staff, and students packed the room, and were joined by elected officials and community allies from the CUNY Rising Alliance.
+(Read CUNY Rising’s release.)
 Support for the College Maintenance of Effort (MOE) bill was outspoken in the vast majority of testimonies.
 The bill, which will soon be on the governor’s desk for signature or veto, would begin to reverse the State’s record of underfunding CUNY.
 CUNY Rising groups like New York Working Families and Alliance for Quality Education and student leaders from the University Student Senate were pointed in the their call for the Trustees to use their political sway with the governor to press for his signature on the MOE.
-(Ten of the 17 CUNY Trustees were appointed by the governor.)
 Many students, faculty, staff and community groups also opposed the tuition hikes included in the budget request.

-Faculty and staff members testifying on behalf of and in coordination with the PSC joined the chorus of support for the MOE and described what it's like to teach and work under austerity conditions.
-They also pressed the Board to demand public funding to support the three-credit teaching load reduction agreed to in the latest PSC-CUNY contract and $7,000 per course for adjuncts.
-Here is some of their testimony.
+Other faculty and staff testifying in coordination with the PSC joined the chorus of support for the MOE and described what it’s like to teach and work under austerity conditions.
+Read some of their testimony here.

 Sign the #MOE4CUNY Petition

-Here’s the petition.
-Once you’ve signed, please share it on social media and email it to your community and professional networks.
+Here’s a petition urging the governor to sign the College MOE bill.
+If you haven’t already, please sign it, share it on social media and email it to your community and professional networks.
 You’ll see click-to-share links and a sample email on the thanks-for-signing page.